There's much more to email campaigns than drafting up some copy and hitting send.

 Fortunately, there's a variety of email software that allows you to personalize your subject lines and email content to cater to specific leads.

-If you're not consistently sending out emails, you’re missing out on sales opportunities.
+You're missing out on sales opportunities if you're not consistently sending out emails.
 A big part of email marketing is keeping your prospects and customers engaged.
-If a lead only gets an email from you once every two months, you might become an afterthought.

 Email cadences are a matter of strategically striking while the iron's hot.
 You can't do that if you're too reluctant to strike at all.